 Campus Remoteness 2021 Factor 2022 Factor 2023 Factor

-Bedford Park Low metro 0.37% 0.64% 0.85%
+Armidale Regional 1.28% 2.26% 2.98%

-Adelaide Low metro 0.37% 0.64% 0.85%
+Parramatta Low metro 0.37% 0.64% 0.85%

-- 2. The maximum basic grant amount for higher education courses for a year also includes the following amounts that reflect additional funding for South Australian universities in each year: - In 2021, \$3,640,555 - In 2022, \$6,905,625 - In 2023, \$10,007,974 - 3.
-The maximum basic grant amount for higher education courses for a year also includes the following amounts that are contingent on meeting performance-based funding requirements in each year: - In 2021, performance-based funding is \$1,627,531 - In 2022, performance-based funding is \$3,248,010 - In 2023, performance-based funding is \$4,815,016 - 4.
-If the provider does not meet the performance-based funding requirements, the Provider's MBGA for a year can be adjusted to remove the performance-based funding amount specified above. - 5.
+- 2. The maximum basic grant amount for higher education courses for a year also includes the following amounts that are contingent on meeting performance-based funding requirements in each year: - In 2021, performance-based funding is \$1,022,273 - In 2022, performance-based funding is \$2,040,117 - In 2023, performance-based funding is \$3,024,374 - 3.
+If the provider does not meet the performance-based funding requirements, the Provider's MBGA for a year can be adjusted to remove the performance-based funding amount specified above. - 4.
 The maximum basic grant amount for higher education courses includes funding for short courses.
-The provider must only use this funding to deliver the approved short courses shown in Table 1b.
+The provider must only use this funding to deliver the approved short courses shown in Table 1b. - 5.
 The Provider may continue to deliver short courses in 2022 with unutilised short course funding provided in 2021.
-The maximum amount of short course funding the Provider may deliver in 2021 and 2022 combined is 85 per cent of the amount specified for 2021 in Table 1a, or \$3,170,500.
+The maximum amount of short course funding the Provider may deliver in 2021 and 2022 combined is 85 per cent of the amount specified for 2021 in Table 1a, or \$3,490,313.
 Any remaining short course funding will be reconciled in 2023. - 6.
-Subject to the requirements of the Higher Education Standards Framework (Threshold Standards) 2021, the Provider commits to grant credit for units of study undertaken as part of any undergraduate certificate listed in Table 1b if those units may also contribute to a different higher education award that a student enrols in subsequent to completing the undergraduate certificate, including but not limited to those set out in Table 1b.
+Subject to the requirements of the Higher Education Standards Framework (Threshold Standards)2021, the Provider commits to grant credit for units of study undertaken as part of any undergraduate certificate listed in Table 1b if those units may also contribute to a different higher education award that a student enrols in subsequent to completing the undergraduate certificate, including but not limited to those set out in Table 1b.